Tuesday 9 & Wednesday 10 July 2024

 - Daima Bukini Muhimbili University of Health and Allied Science

-- Alberto Giubilini Uehiro Centre for Practical Ethics, University of Oxford
+- Alberto Giubilini The Uehiro Institute, University of Oxford

 - Rachel Gur-Arie Edson College of Nursing and Health Innovation, Arizona State University